-Valley of the Kings is without question one of the most historically significant archeological sites in the world.
-For roughly 200 years, archeologists have been exploring the site, and during this time they have discovered 65 ancient tombs, with the latest discovery being made in 2008.
+Valley of the Kings is without question one of the most historically significant archaeological sites in the world, and it is one which features in nearly all of our Egypt tour packages.
+For roughly 200 years, archaeologists have been exploring the valley where many of Ancient Egypt’s New Kingdom kings were buried.
+During this time, they have discovered 62 ancient tombs in the valley, along with a number of extra tombs and tomb entrances, with the latest discovery being made in 2008.
 The valley is essentially a royal necropolis that was used by the rulers of Egypt for a period of 500 years.

-The Valley of the Kings is one of Egypt’s biggest tourist attractions, with an average of around 5,000 people visiting the site each day.
+The Valley of the Kings, also known as the Kings Valley, is one of the most visited Luxor tourist attractions, with an average of around 5,000 people visiting the site each day during the high season..
 On days when Nile River cruise ships dock in Luxor, the number of tourists can climb to as many as 9,000.
 It is without doubt one of the most fascinating places in all of Egypt.

-A Brief History Of The Valley Of The Kings
+A Brief History of the West Valley (Valley Of The Kings)

-In 1907 explorers found a tomb which they believed was that of King Tutankhamen, but after this discovery, no other major tombs were discovered, and in fact by 1912, many people believed that the Valley of the Kings had been exhausted.
+In 1907 explorers found a tomb (kv 62) which they believed was that of King Tutankhamen, but after this discovery, no other major tomb has been discovered, and in fact, by 1912, many people believed that the Valley of the Kings had been exhausted.
 Nevertheless, Lord Carnarvan, a wealthy British explorer was successful at obtaining a concession to continue excavating the valley.
-To do this he hired an archeologist by the name of Howard Carter.
+To do this he hired an archaeologist by the name of Howard Carter.

 Howard Carter discovered a number of tombs in the years that followed, and in 1922 he made history when he announced that he had found the real tomb of King Tutankhamen.
 The inner chamber that housed the body of the king was essentially a hidden chamber and it was only opened for the first time on the 16th of February 1923.

 Interestingly, there were no mummies found in nearly all of the tombs belonging to the great pharaohs.
-Many still had treasures and a limited amount of antiquities, but the bodies of the pharaohs had long since been removed by ancient priests in order to spare the pharaohs from tomb robbers.
+Many of the tombs in the Valley of Kings still had treasures and a limited amount of antiquities, but the bodies of the pharaohs had long since been removed by ancient priests in order to spare the pharaohs from tomb robbers.
 King Amenhotep II and King Tutankhamen were the only two pharaohs found in their tombs.

 Explorers have however discovered the mummies of several pharaohs placed together in two different locations.
 Many archeologists also believe that there is most likely a third cache that has yet to be discovered.
 Sadly, all tombs discovered to date have at some point in history been entered by thieves.